-- day to day managerial and operational decisions are the responsibility of the Council's Directors, Service Heads, and other Officers; - 8.4.4. the Council seeks to avoid creating potential conflicts of interests for Officers arising from the separation of the Executive and Scrutiny roles; and - 8.4.5. all Officers have access to appropriate training and development to help them support the various functions of the Council and its Members effectively. - 8.5.
-The roles, responsibilities and rights of Officers and Members are set out in the Protocol on Officer-Member Relations in Part E of this Constitution.
+- 8.4.3. day to day managerial and operational decisions are the responsibility of the Council's Chief Executive, Directors, Heads of Service, and other Officers; - 8.4.4. the Council seeks to avoid creating potential conflicts of interests for Officers arising from the separation of the Executive and Scrutiny roles; and - 8.4.5. all Officers have access to appropriate training and development to help them support the various functions of the Council and its Members effectively. - 8.5.
+The roles, responsibilities and rights of Officers and Members are set out in the Protocol on Officer/Member Relations in Part E of this Constitution.